-But the European Court of Human Rights ruled that justice does not require a blanket ban to stops all prisoners from voting.
+The Human Rights Court ruled that justice does not require a blanket ban to stops all prisoners from voting.
 The Court’s judgment was based on a case brought to it by John Hirst, who had been convicted of manslaughter.
 He claimed that he was denied his right to regular, free and fair elections because he was not allowed to vote.

 This case is probably more famous for the anger it caused in the UK than the outcome.
-That controversy has meant that now, 10 years after the original judgment, it has still not been implemented.
-It may be that this judgment, which probably only requires that a few thousand of the UK’s 80,000 prisoners get to vote, leads to the UK leaving the European Convention.
+Controversy has meant that, now ten years after the original judgment, it has still not been implemented.
+It may be that this judgment, which probably only requires that a few thousand of the UK’s eighty-thousand prisoners get to vote, leads to the UK leaving the Human Rights Convention.
 Ultimately, it might seem the Court was going too easy on prisoners by getting rid of the total voting ban.
 But they’re still being punished: in all the months and years of missed moments and memories.
 They’re still doing their time.